guyett92/monetizico/README.md

 ## Future Plans

 We have many plans for improvements to this initial project.
 On a small scale, we want to add OAuth via Google to our current method for authenticating and authorizing users.
+We would also like to send emails automatically to users upon registration.
+There are also some changes to the front end that we would like to make, including using modals for our Edit Post functionality.

-On a larger scale, we hope to add a live chat feature so that users can speak with a member of the Exchange team in real time.
+On a larger scale, we want to allow users to upload multiple photos of products they would like to sell, rather than just one.
+We also hope to add a live chat feature so that users can speak with a member of the Exchange team in real time.

 ## Stats
 **John**